 welcome to fonthill Nursery

 Hello, my name is Mrs Welti and I am the Nursery class teacher.
-In our Nursery we also have Mrs Thompson, our nursery nurse, Miss Jones our teacher assistant and Miss Phillips, our apprentice TA.
+In our Nursery we also have Mrs Thompson, our nursery nurse and Miss Metcalfe our apprentice TA.
 Between us all we aim to support our children in their play, learning and wellbeing.

 Please enjoy looking at our information page and all of the high quality experiences we have here at Fonthill Nursery.

 We are a Local Authority Nursery School in Bristol which takes children from the term of their 3rd birthday.
 We are staffed by qualified Nursery Teachers, Nursery Nurses and support staff, all of whom have extensive experience of working with young children.

 The Nursery is open between 8.45am and 11.45am Monday to Friday

 Fonthill is an inclusive school which welcomes all children from all communities.

 All children over the age of 3 are entitled to 15 hours free early years education.

 Drop in sessions: If you would like to come and have a look around our Nursery please call the office and let us know.
 We run sessions from 9.30am - 10.30am every Friday.

 Prospectus: We are in the process of revising our prospectus if you would like to receive a copy please call the office.